Ayman-Marghani/Chess-Game/README.md

 # Chess-Game

 This chess game project was developed as part of the Algorithms course in the second term of the second year at Egypt University of Informatics.
-The project team consisted of Ayman Talat, Ahmed Waleed, Yassin Elsayed, and Mahmoud Ibrahim.
+The project team consisted of Ayman Marghani, Ahmed Waleed, Yassin Elsayed, and Mahmoud Ibrahim.
 The game is implemented in C++ and utilizes the SFML (Simple and Fast Multimedia Library) as the GUI library.
 The development was done using the CLion IDE.

 ## Project Structure